michel1991/ocp-java-11/stream/README.md

 For these reasons, options A and E are correct, while options B and C are not correct.
 Options D and F are incorrect because the lambda expression must also be stateless.

-### Which stream operations produce consistent results when operated on an ordered stream, regardless of whether it is serial or parallel?
-(Choose all that apply.)
-*  A. limit()
-*  B. skip()
-*  C. findAny()
-*  D. forEachOrdered()
-*  E. forEach()
-*  F. map()
-*  G. findFirst()

-The limit(), skip(), forEachOrdered(), and findFirst() methods produce the same results, regardless of whether the stream is serial or parallel.
-There may be a performance cost with using them on a parallel stream, though, as the stream is forced into a single-threaded operation.
-While the findAny() operation often returns the first result on a serial stream, it is permitted to return any result in the stream even on serial streams.
-The forEach() and map() operations are executed concurrently in a parallel stream, possibly changing the expected results.

 ### Given the generic type String, the partitioningBy() collector creates a Map<Boolean, List<String>> when passed to collect() by default.
 When a downstream collector is passed to partitioningBy(), which return types can be created?
 (Choose all that apply.)
 *  A. Map<boolean, List<String>>